-Social determinants of global mental health
+Addressing the social determinants of global mental health in the SDG era

 This two day workshop on 31 October- 1 November, chaired by Professor Crick Lund and Professor Sir Graham Thornicroft FMedSci, focused on the social determinants of mental health in low- and middle-income countries (LMICs).

 A meeting report was produced and disseminated to UK and global stakeholders.
 This report outlines the key messages for researchers, policymakers, research funders and civil society organisations.